sharpcoding/key-value-state-container/README.md

 # key-value-state-container

 A simple, library-agnostic key-value based state container following [MVC](https://en.wikipedia.org/wiki/Model–view–controller) and `redux` (uni-directional data flow) patterns.
-Read the example below or jump into [API](https://sharpcoding.github.io/key-value-state-container/)

 ## Key points:

-- strictly follows the MVC pattern:
+- MVC pattern interpretation:
   - `M` - model: the state
-  - `V` - view: (the glue to the) UI (currently React only via `key-value-state-container-react` `useSelector` hook)
+  - `V` - view: (the "glue" to the) UI (currently React only via `key-value-state-container-react` and `useSelector` hook)
-  - `C` - controller - the reducer (and optional `autoActions` function extension, see the "Todo MVC application" example code below)
+  - `C` - controller - the reducer (and optional `autoActions` extension function, see the "Todo MVC application" example code below)
 - `flux`-like (reactive component-oriented)
 - minimal dependencies (currently only `lodash`)
 - simple: state changes are detected at the master attribute level only (thus `key-value` container)
 - supports synchronous persistence read at the "build initial state" level
 - small, easy to understand and maintain codebase
 - "change anything" attitude, ready for extensions
-- no "dogmas":
+- no "dogmas" (and experimental features):
-  - reducer is an `async` function, which will save you from writing thunks and middlewares, making all important code and logic in one place (but you can use synchronous reducers as synchronous reducers as well, see examples)
+  - reducer is an ES6 `async` function, which would save you from writing thunks and middlewares, placing all important code and logic in one place (but you can use synchronous reducers as synchronous reducers as well, see examples)
+  - use for notification mechanism: dispatch an action that does not modify the state and is not processed by reducer (`byPassReducer` action attribute)
-  - "how to invoke action from reducer" problem solved with optional `autoActions` optional function
+  - "how to invoke action from reducer" problem addressed with optional `autoActions` optional function
-  - you can mutate the state directly (but no callbacks will get invoked)
+  - although the state is protected for mutation, optionally mutate the state directly (yet: no callbacks will get invoked)
-- written with TypeScript (so typings are included automatically!)
+- written in TypeScript (so typings are included automatically!)
-- unit test coverage
+- 80% unit test coverage
 - focus on documentation

-## Example
+## Demo/Example

 The example presents the `MC` parts of the `MVC` pattern.
 The `V` part is missing for now, however, the requirement is `V` to be reactive (which is understood as refreshing itself as a result to some kind of "signal"). `key-value-state-container-react` package implements `useSelector` hook, which is a good example of `V` part implementation.